-- Act on the Federal Office for Information Security - BSI Certification and Approval Ordinance - BSI Schedule of Costs - Special decrees issued by the Bundesministerium des Innern (Federal Ministry of the Interior) - DIN EN ISO/IEC 17065 standard - BSI certification: Scheme documentation describing the certification process (CC-Produkte) [3] - BSI certification: Scheme documentation on requirements for the Evaluation Facility, its approval and licencing process (CC-Stellen) [3] - Common Criteria for IT Security Evaluation (CC), Version 3.1[1] also published as ISO/IEC 15408. - Common Methodology for IT Security Evaluation (CEM), Version 3.1 [2] also published as ISO/IEC 18045. - BSI certification: Application Notes and Interpretation of the Scheme (AIS) [4]
+- Act on the Federal Office for Information Security1 - BSI Certification and Approval Ordinance2 - BSI Schedule of Costs3 - Special decrees issued by the Bundesministerium des Innern (Federal Ministry of the Interior) - DIN EN ISO/IEC 17065 standard - BSI certification: Scheme documentation describing the certification process (CC-Produkte) [3] - BSI certification: Scheme documentation on requirements for the Evaluation Facility, its approval and licencing process (CC-Stellen) [3] - Common Criteria for IT Security Evaluation (CC), Version 3.14 [1] also published as ISO/IEC 15408. - Act on the Federal Office for Information Security (BSI-Gesetz BSIG) of 14 August 2009, Bundesgesetzblatt I p.
+2821 - Ordinance on the Procedure for Issuance of Security Certificates and approval by the Federal Office for Information Security (BSI-Zertifizierungs- und -Anerkennungsverordnung - BSIZertV) of 17 December 2014, Bundesgesetzblatt 2014, part I, no. 61, p.
+2231 - Schedule of Cost for Official Procedures of the Bundesamt für Sicherheit in der Informationstechnik (BSI-Kostenverordnung, BSI-KostV) of 03 March 2005, Bundesgesetzblatt I p.
+519

+Common Methodology for IT Security Evaluation (CEM), Version 3.1 [2] also published as ISO/IEC 18045.

+• BSI certification: Application Notes and Interpretation of the Scheme (AIS) [4]

-2. Recognition Agreements
+3. Recognition Agreements